tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 **Simple**.
 Each Test specification must be as simple as possible.
 The more complex a Test, the more difficult it will be to implement and to evaluate against real-world data.
 While the human-readable description of the Test may be open to interpretation, Test specifications were written to allow for no ambiguity.
 In some cases, this has meant that some specifications are lengthy, but required if implementation and interpretation are to be accurate.
 For example, [VALIDATION_GEOGRAPHY_STANDARD](https://github.com/tdwg/bdq/issues/139) was proposed, but abandoned after discussion and tagged as "DO NOT IMPLEMENT" because it would be too complex to capture in a clean and simple specification.
 Conversely, [VALIDATION_DAY_STANDARD](../terms/bdqtest/index.md#VALIDATION_DAY_STANDARD) asks one simple question: is the value of `dwc:day` an integer in the range 1 to 31 inclusive.

 **Atomic**.
 Specification should be as atomic as possible, dealing with only a single evaluation.
 For example, evaluating `dwc:minimumDepthInMeters` should involve separate Tests to evaluate if a value is present, if the value is numeric, if the value is within a reasonable range, or if the `dwc:minimumDepthInMeters` is smaller (shallower) or equal to the `dwc:maximumDepthInMeters`.
 These should not be combined into a single Test.
-Tests that rely upon an interpretable value may build on a logic that evaluates as INTERNAL_PREREQUISITES_NOT_MET if no value is present or if it is not interpretable before proceeding to the central `Assertion` of the Test.
+Tests that rely upon an interpretable value may build on a logic that evaluates as INTERNAL_PREREQUISITES_NOT_MET if no value is present or if it is not interpretable before proceeding to the central assertion and thus `Response` of the Test.
 Each Test should be designed to be independent of other Tests.
 For example, the Test [ISSUE_DAYMONTH_SWAPPED](https://github.com/tdwg/bdq/issues/37) was proposed, but abandoned and tagged as "DO NOT IMPLEMENT", in part because of the comment identifying potentially entangled causes and a lack of atomicity: "It would seem this Test assumes that there is a transposition as opposed to just an error in the month field.
 It is risky to assume that, and could lead to other or greater issues." [comment by Paula Zermoglio](https://github.com/tdwg/bdq/issues/37#issuecomment-357280140).
 Conversely, [VALIDATION_DAY_STANDARD](../terms/bdqtest/index.md#VALIDATION_DAY_STANDARD) and [VALIDATION_DAY_INRANGE](../terms/bdqtest/index.md#VALIDATION_DAY_INRANGE) are related in terms of their target, `dwc:day`, but different in terms of questions about the value of that term, each separating out a distinct element of quality.

 **Deterministic**.
 Tests should be deterministic.
 When presented with the same input and the same configuration, different Test implementations and different runs of the same Test should produce the same results.
 Each Test that references a controlled vocabulary must do so with an explicit statement of what the `sourceAuthority` for that vocabulary is.